 Tsalikoglou also discussed the tragic increase in domestic violence cases in Greece, in recent months, and the need to interrupt a pattern of harmful behaviors, including addiction, exacerbated by the pandemic.
 When asked how and when she thinks we will be able to return to normalcy, she responded, “Normalcy is a fluid concept.
 ‘Normal’ is not a given.
 It is worth thinking about our previous ‘normal,’ that we are now striving for, in terms of the gaps and inequalities that it has established.
 It is not, in itself, an ideal state.
 A huge benefit of this pandemic is the collapse of the myth of the omnipotent individual that has been encouraged by our culture.”
 As for the post-pandemic future, she predicted, “When this pandemic is over, perhaps it will have helped us get rid of the tyranny of this miserable and false version of happiness, which banishes imperfection, vulnerability, and deficiencies—everything that makes us human.”

-In an interview for SNF DIALOGUES, Sander Markx, Director of Precision Psychiatry at Columbia University in New York, underscored how the threat posed by the coronavirus affects mental health.
+In an interview for the SNF Dialogues, Sander Markx, Director of Precision Psychiatry at Columbia University in New York, underscored how the threat posed by the coronavirus affects mental health.
 “The pandemic isolated us; we lost our daily social contacts.
 This leads to higher rates of stress and depression.
 Those who already experienced mental health issues before this reality will see a deterioration.
 Therefore, both the healthy and the mentally ill have been dramatically affected….
 Mental health is a fragile thing, and the impact of the pandemic was even greater than what many people think.”

 Harold Koplewicz, President and Medical Director of the Child Mind Institute in New York, addressed the effects of this year on children.
 “It is important to understand that, before the coronavirus, one in five children faced mental disorders.
 The stress caused by the pandemic has an effect on the mental health of almost every child.
 We are worried that their morale will drop, that they are starting to lose hope that things will improve.
 As parents and as doctors, we need to guide them, step by step….
 We were not prepared for a global pandemic.
 But, now, we must prepare for dealing with a wave of stress and anxiety.
 People and society must prioritize the mental health of children and adolescents because of the coronavirus.”

-*The opinions expressed by DIALOGUES participants are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
+*The opinions expressed by Dialogues participants, whether officially representing institutions and organizations or themselves alone, at events, in articles, or in other audiovisual media are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
 Speakers’ remarks are made freely, without prior guidance or intervention from the team.